attearturo/Laser-Duel/README.md

 # Laser Duel
+Laser Duel is a multiplayer wearable game where players try to point a laser pointer at their opponent's socks while dodging their opponent's laser.

 Laser Duel is a multiplayer wearable game where players try to point a laser pointer at their opponent's socks while dodging their opponent's laser

 # Overview